dviramontes/tools/README.md

 ## Tools

-- [PDF Dark Reader](pdf-dark-reader.html) - Invert colors of PDFs for comfortable reading in dark environments.
+- [Dark Mode PDF Reader](dark-pdf-reader.html) - Read PDFs with inverted colors for easier reading in low light.
+Drag and drop or open any PDF file.

 ## Contributing